aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/encryption-at-rest.md

 The objective of this pattern is to demonstrate how to enable encryption at rest for EKS cluster using EBS/EFS storage.

-To achieve this objective, the pattern utilizes [EBS CSI Driver Amazon EKS Add-on](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/ebs-csi-driver/) to enable encryption-at-rest for EBS volumes.
-The pattern also leverages [EFS CSI Driver Amazon EKS Add-on](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/efs-csi-driver/) to enable encryption-at-rest for EFS volumes.
+To achieve this objective, the pattern utilizes [EBS CSI Driver Amazon EKS Add-on](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/ebs-csi-driver/) to enable encryption-at-rest for EBS volumes and [EFS CSI Driver Amazon EKS Add-on](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/efs-csi-driver/) to enable encryption-at-rest for EFS volumes.

-The pattern also leverages KMS resource provider to create KMS keys for EBS/EFS encryption-at-rest and EFS File System resource provider to create an encrypted EFS file system.
+The pattern also leverages [KMS resource provider](https://aws-quickstart.github.io/cdk-eks-blueprints/resource-providers/kms-key-providers/) to create KMS keys for EBS/EFS encryption-at-rest and [EFS File System resource provider](https://aws-quickstart.github.io/cdk-eks-blueprints/resource-providers/efs-providers/) to create an encrypted EFS file system.

 ## GitOps confguration